ChameleonCloud/docs/source/getting-started-edge/index.rst

    :alt: The edge device calendar
    :figclass: screenshot

-   A Gantt chart displaying when devices are available.
+   A chart displaying when devices are available.

 Create a Reservation
 --------------------